funkia/turbine/README.md

 ### `modelView`

-The `modelView` functions makes it possible to create components where the view is decoupled from the model and it's logic.
+The `modelView` functions makes it possible to create components where the view is decoupled from the model and its logic.

 `modelView` takes two arguments: